 Dependant visa holders enjoy the following benefits:

-1. They are eligible to take up employment in Hong Kong without applying for working visa
+1. They are eligible to take up employment in Hong Kong without applying for a working visa

 2. They are eligible to study in Hong Kong without notifying the Immigration Department

-3. They are entitled access the subsidized government hospital facilities
+3. They are entitled to access the subsidized government hospital facilities

-4. They are eligible to use government facilities such as borrow books at the library or book sports facilities
+4. They are eligible to use government facilities such as borrowing books at the library or book sports facilities

 Please note that immigration policies may change, so please refer to official guidelines from Hong Kong Immigration Department for accuracy.